 I have my blog on my website and there's lots of free resources and useful things to help people in their data governance.

 Dylan: Thank you, Nicola.
 Your presentation on the Data Quality Virtual Summit website is also an excellent resource and is one of the most popular.
 We look forward to your appearance on this year's summit in the Spring.

 About Nicola Askham - The Data Governance Coach

 Nicola's experience in coaching both regulatory and non-regulatory organisations to design and implement full data governance frameworks, is unique within the Data Governance field.

 The coaching approach enables organisations to self manage the process beyond initial implementation.

 Nicola’s coaching and Data Governance workshops, including Solvency II, ensures an organisation’s data governance framework is embedded as an integral part of the “business as usual” policy.

 The benefit is that once the framework is in place the organisation will be confident, competent and compliant.

-Nicola is a Director and Committee Member of DAMA UK, on the Expert Panel of Data Quality Pro and has been presenting on data governance at International Conferences for seven years.
+Nicola is a Director and Committee Member of DAMA UK and has been presenting on data governance at International Conferences for seven years.
 She has presented at many IRM UK London Conferences on Data Governance, but also at several company specific events and as well as Enterprise Data World, Enterprise Dataversity, the International Data Quality Summit and the Data Governance and Information Quality Conferences in the US.

 Website and blog: www.nicolaaskham.com